Aabha-J/Website-Chatbot/README.md

 # Chat with Websites

 A chatbot that will parse website information and anwser questions only based of the info from those websites.
+However, you can modify `after_rag_template` to change this.

-To run on your local computer clone the repo or download the files and follow the instructions in the [setup.txt files](https://github.com/Aabha-J/Website-Chatbot/blob/802b85ab524a88204644a9f52a043d7504f82501/setup.txt).
+To run on your local computer clone the repo or download the files and follow the instructions in [setup.txt](https://github.com/Aabha-J/Website-Chatbot/blob/802b85ab524a88204644a9f52a043d7504f82501/setup.txt).
 The set up instructions are also copied below for convenience

 ## Demo